fslev/json-compare/README.md

                             CompareMode.JSON_ARRAY_NON_EXTENSIBLE);
 ```

-You can use regular expressions on values
+You can use regular expressions on values:
 ```javascript
 String expected = "{\"a\":\".*me.*\"}";
 String actual = "{\"a\":\"some text\"}";
 JSONCompare.assertEquals(expected, actual);
 ```
-, or on JSON object fields
+, and also on JSON object fields:

 ```javascript
 String expected = "{\".*oba.*\":\"some value\"}";